mcloughlan/algo-notes/docs/Algorithms.md

 !!! info

-	There are lots of perceptrons that make up a [[#Neural Networks|neural network]], they work in hidden layers to build a full solution output or outputs.
+	There are lots of perceptrons that make up a [neural network](#neural-networks), they work in hidden layers to build a full solution output or outputs.
 The percetron evaluates inputs mathematically

 	The perceptron weights can also be modified by an external program